None-later/GDPR.Application.Docs/End User/README.md

 # Welcome to the Privacy Central End User documentation

-Privacy Central is dedicated to bringing privacy to every organization, application and end users on the planet.
-This documentation has been developed to help you navigate executing requests and getting the most out of the platform.
+Privacy Central is dedicated to bringing privacy to every organization, application and end user on the planet.
+This documentation has been developed to help you navigate executing requests and getting the most out of the privacy platform(s).

 ## High-level tasks